Seattle’s Apprenti seeks to take its tech apprenticeship program nationwide

 “I went to school multiple times, and each time that was the outcome I was looking for … to start my career … and Apprenti does that,” Farrow told VentureBeat.
 Farrow completed his apprenticeship with Seattle legal tech company Avvo in September and now works for them full-time as a software engineer.

-Though apprenticeships have been utilized by blue collar industries for years, they have gained a new level of prominence among white color industries in the U.S. as the cost of higher education reaches historic highs.
-Apprenticeships could fill a much-needed gap in the tech industry, in particular, where companies complain of a skills gap, but not everyone can afford a four-year computer science degree.
+Though apprenticeships have been utilized by blue collar industries for years, they have gained a new level of prominence among white collar industries in the U.S. as the cost of higher education reaches historic highs.
+Apprenticeships could fill a much-needed gap in the tech industry, in particular, where companies complain of a skills gap but not everyone can afford a four-year computer science degree.

-Apprenti, now two years old, is one of the more notable of these programs and has received funding from the U.S. Department of Labor and Washington State, J.P.
+Apprenti, now two years old, is one of the more notable of these programs, having received funding from the U.S. Department of Labor and Washington State, J.P.
 Morgan Chase, and Accenture.
 Additionally, two of the largest tech companies on the market — Microsoft and Amazon — have taken some Apprenti apprentices under their wing.

-But before apprenticeships can become a standard training program in the tech industry, programs like Apprenti will have to prove that they can scale nationwide — and that they can sufficiently prepare entry-level talent for the work they will be expected to do.
+But before such apprenticeships can become standard in the tech industry, programs like Apprenti will have to prove that they can scale nationwide — and that they can sufficiently prepare entry-level talent for the work they will be expected to do.

 Interested students apply online and complete an assessment with about 115 questions measuring their critical thinking, logic, and math skills.
 If they get above a certain composite score (the number varies depending on the market) they are brought in for interviews with the hiring companies, depending on job availability.

 Once an apprentice is hired, they go through roughly 20 weeks of classroom training in the skills needed for that job.
 The training is currently provided to apprentices at no cost.
-Apprenti works with third-party training providers, including Code Dojo, Microsoft, Cisco, and Northeastern University to develop a curriculum and train the students.
-Then the students complete a one-year apprenticeship.
+Apprenti works with third-party training providers, including Code Dojo, Microsoft, Cisco, and Northeastern University, to develop a curriculum and train the students, who then complete a one-year apprenticeship.
 Apprenti says that the median salary for apprentices across all markets and jobs is $51,000 plus benefits.

 Early adopters testers the waters